Commissioner Charles D. Gaither

-From the day his father became an officer of the Fifth Regiment Charles Gaither began to hang around its drill hall, the present Richmond Market Armory, inpatient for his 18th birthday in order that he might enlist, in April 1877, the father, who had been promoted to Lieutenant Colonel resigned, but the son was still bent on being a soldier.
+From the day his father became an officer of the Fifth Regiment, Charles Gaither began to hang around its drill hall, the present Richmond Market Armory, inpatiently waiting for his 18th birthday in order that he might enlist.
+In April 1877, the father, who had been promoted to Lieutenant Colonel, resigned, but the son was still bent on being a soldier.

-At 6:30 PM Friday, 20 July 1877, the military call, one – five – one, was rung on the City Hall and fire bells.
-Police closed all of the bar rooms in town.
+At 6:30 PM on Friday, July 20, 1877, the military call, one, five, one, was rung on the City Hall and fire bells.
+The police closed all of the bar rooms in town.
 Gov. John Lee Carroll had ordered the Fifth and Sixth Regiments of the Maryland National Guard to Cumberland, where striking railroad engineers and firemen had halted train service.

-In the crowd gathered at the Richmond Market Armory to watch the Fifth Regiment marked out for the former Lieut. – Col. and his son.
-The companies falling in were little more than skeletons.
-Earlier that summer dissension in the Regiment had led to the resignation of all its field officers, reducing the number of its enlisted men to just 175.
-Of these only, 135 had reported for duty.
+The crowd gathered at the Richmond Market Armory to watch the Fifth Regiment marked out for the former Lieutenant-Col. and his son.
+The companies falling apart were little more than skeletons.
+Earlier that summer, dissension in the Regiment had led to the resignation of all its field officers, reducing the number of its enlisted men to just 175.
+Of these, only 135 had reported for duty.
 “Going along, Col.?”
-Someone asked in the elder Gaither.
-“Looks like we’re going to need all we can get.”
-Suddenly Charles D Gaither, a square-shouldered, 17-year-old boy who stood 6 feet tall and weighed clothes and all maybe 180 pounds, felt his father’s hand clap his shoulder, his father’s voice saying: “What’s the matter with his boy going?”
+Someone asked the elder Gaither.
+“It looks like we’re going to need all we can get.”
+Suddenly Charles D. Gaither, a square-shouldered 17-year-old boy who stood 6 feet tall and weighed clothes and all maybe 180 pounds, felt his father’s hand clap his shoulder, his father’s voice saying, “What’s the matter with his boy going?”

 In the absence of field officers, senior Capt.
 Zollinger commanded the entire Regiment.
-His company, age, led the column down Eutaw Street toward Camden station, where the guardsman were to in train for Cumberland.
-Because of his height, Private Charles D Gaither was number three man in the second rank of fours
+His company, age, led the column down Eutaw Street toward Camden station, where the guardsmen were to board the train for Cumberland.
+Because of his height, Private Charles D. Gaither was number three in the second rank of four.

-The sounding of the military call that July afternoon, when the streets were filled with persons who were – bound from work (there were no 40 hour weeks in those days) jam that Eutaw Street with people curious to see what was going on.
+The sounding of the military call that July afternoon, when the streets were filled with people who were bound from work (there were no 40 hour weeks in those days), jammed Eutaw Street with people curious to see what was going on.

-At Pratt Street, the crowd cheered the soldiers.
-But the Camden Street they stoned them – a sudden change in mob temperament never forgotten by the tall, roll recruit in the second rank of that force.
+On Pratt Street, the crowd cheered the soldiers.
+But on Camden Street, they stoned them—a sudden change in mob temperament never forgotten by the tall, roll-neck recruit in the second rank of that force.

 Near the station, the crowd blocked the street.
 The command was: “Battalion holds!
 Fixed bayonets!”